Communicating Properties of Quantum States over Classical Noisy Channels: Shadow Tomography-Based Communication

 \subsection{Decoder}

 As discussed in Sec. \ref{Sec-II}, the decoder is interested in estimating the expected values of $M$ observables $O_1, \ldots, O_M$ of the form \eqref{Eqn-Pauli}.
-To this end, the decoder first applies channel decoding to recover an estimate of the $\lceil \log_2(S) \rceil N$ bits representing the measurement bases $\{U_{1}, \ldots, U_{N}\}$, as well as an estimate of the bits $\{ \boldsymbol{b}_1, \ldots, \boldsymbol{b}_N\} $.
+To this end, the decoder first applies channel decoding to recover an estimate of the $\lceil \log_2(L) \rceil N$ bits representing the measurement bases $\{U_{1}, \ldots, U_{N}\}$, as well as an estimate of the bits $\{ \boldsymbol{b}_1, \ldots, \boldsymbol{b}_N\} $.

-The decoder then verifies whether the decoded bits for the measurement bases are corrupted by using the CRC.
-The CRC test reveals whether any bit errors remain uncorrected after channel decoding, with a probability of incorrect error detection that decreases exponentially with the CRC size.
-The decoder then declares an outage if the CRC test fails.
+By using the CRC, the decoder then verifies whether the decoded bits for the measurement bases are corrupted.
+In particular, the CRC test reveals whether any bit errors remain uncorrected after channel decoding with a probability of incorrect error detection that decreases exponentially with the CRC size.
+The decoder then declares an outage if the CRC test fails, and it requests retransmission.
 This yields the outage probability

 If the CRC test succeeds, the decoder assumes that the bases $\{U_1, \dots, U_N\}$ are correctly decoded and continues to the next step.
 In the next step, after channel decoding, the measurement output bits $\{\boldsymbol{b}_1, \ldots, \boldsymbol{b}_N\}$ are received as $\{\hat{\boldsymbol{b}}_1, \ldots, \hat{\boldsymbol{b}}_N\}$, where each bit is subject to the bit flip probability